 - Read to your child and start early.
 Reading aloud to your child should become part of your daily routine.
 Make your reading time a special time for you and your child.
 Being with you for this reading experience should make reading pleasurable to him.
 See this article for more tips on reading to your kid.

-- Impress on your child that reading is a part of life.
-Let your child see you read books, magazines, and newspaper.
-You can also go with your kid to the library and see you check out books.
+- Show your child that you are a reader, and that you enjoy reading.
+One of the tenets of parenting is to model the behavior that you want your child to emulate.
+Impress on your child that reading is a part of life.
+Let your child see you read books, magazines, newspapers or their digital equivalent.
+You can also go with your child to the library and let her see you check out books.
 When your child sees that reading is important to you, she is likely to decide that it’s important to her, too.

 - Reward reading.
 If your kid spends a considerable time reading, treat her to an ice cream or a movie, or playing video game hours.